-As part of the Council's annual budget cycle, Cabinet considered a draft budget report on the 8th January that updated the assumptions for the years 2020-22 and incorporated a new financial year, 2022-23, to maintain the Council's three year MTFS.
+As part of the Council's annual budget cycle, this report reviews and updates the assumptions made in that report for the years 2020-22 and incorporates a new financial year, 2022-23, to maintain the Council's three year MTFS.

-This report presents the final budget proposals that will be recommended for Full Council approval on the 19th February.
 The assumptions set out in last year's MTFS for 2020-21 have been reviewed and updated to allow Members to agree a balanced budget and Council Tax requirement for that year.